 where \mathbf{x} is 1 or 2, depending on what COM port the cable is connected to on the remote computer.
+For COM1, you can use /1 or nothing at all because COM1 is the default.

 You execute the command from the directory in which the Remote program is stored or you add the path name to the command.
 For example, if the program is stored on your hard drive in the UTIL directory on your C: drive, C:\UTIL\REMOTE would replace REMOTE in the command.
 If the computer runs a version of Windows, run the command while the computer is in DOS mode.
+(Remote may not run in a DOS box.)